Farm and Energy Initiative Projects

 The Healthy Soils Law Project is an investigation of strategies for state governments to develop policy mechanisms that effectively support environmental stewardship in U.S. agriculture.
 Explore our research on soil management, ecological agriculture, soil health and the law.
 Or, dig a little deeper with our report on the benefits of public investment in Vermont soil conservation and our searchable literature review organizing existing research on compensation for ecosystem services.View Project

-This Biogas and Organic Waste Project identifies policies and business models promoting the economically viable and sustainable use of anaerobic digestion in agriculture.
+This Anaerobic Digestion and Organic Waste Project identifies policies and business models promoting the economically viable and sustainable use of anaerobic digesters on farms and in the food and beverage industry.
 Never heard of Anaerobic Digestion?
 Take a look at our Frequently Asked Questions or listen to our podcast mini-series that provides an introduction to the technology, discussing the benefits and drawbacks of using digesters to recycle organic waste into renewable energy and fertilizer.View Project